 However, if you can manage it, it’s more than worth the detour.
-It’s an old pub – continuously licensed since 1840, and restoration and extension work has been sympathetic.
+Continuously licensed since 1840, restoration and extension work has been sympathetic.
 The interior is modern and spacious and there’s plenty of outdoor space and seating.
-Catch a movie at the Theaters in Halifax, the experience is a great one.

-The Rob Roy is a busy pub – sign up to their weekly emails (or download the free iPhone app) and you’ll be impressed not just by the fact that the pub serves imperial pints (the big ones) but by the range of activities and offers that run throughout the week and year.
-As a malt whisky specialist pub, there always seems to be a whisky tasting or dinner in the event calender, as well as wine dinners, quiz nights, and members’ nights.
+As a malt whisky specialist pub, there always seems to be a whisky tasting or dinner in the event calendar, as well as wine dinners, quiz nights, and members’ nights.

 It turned out that there was surprisingly keen interest in this experiment: 10 of us turned up to suss out the cheap schnitzel.
 One person ordered from the menu (and another would have, except her husband informed her that a schnitzel extravaganza meant she had to order schnitzel) but the rest of us opted for schnitzel with parmigianas being heavily represented.

 As usual, I chose a chicken schnitzel parmigiana and I was happy.
 The schnitzel part was good: thick and juicy, and the topping was not too tomato sweet.
 While I was not thrilled with how generously salted the chips were I was pleased that it was not the usual ridiculous quantity of them (Andy, while agreeing on the salt, thought there could have been more).
 The salad was disappointing – far too overdressed, leaving it soggy and being all about balsamic vinegar.